Boxing legend Angehrn has an IQ of 142 "I know Trump personally and I'm a fan of his"

 In addition to your sporting successes, you also repeatedly made headlines in your private life.
 You had financial problems.
 The low point was when you had to raid your children's savings.
 Five years ago, you told "Blick" how painful that was for you.

 That was the low point, but there was no other way.
-Because of our debts, an electricity box was installed in our house, and we needed every nickel to operate it.
+Because of our debts, an electricity box was installed in our house, and we needed every penny to operate it.
 Even back then, our motto was: "All for one and one for all".

 Your mountain of debt is said to have grown to half a million francs.
 How did it get that far?